sholance/forta-gas-token-mint/README.md

     - `confidence` - for the address and transaction

 - Name: GAS-TOKEN-SCAM
-  - Fired when two or more unknown approval transactions are detected from the same address and gas tokens were used in these transactions
+  - Fired when two or more scam approval transactions are detected from the same address and gas tokens were used in these transactions
   - Severity is always set to `critical`
   - Type is always set to `fraudulent`
   - Metadata
     - `sender` - address that initiated the transaction
     - `contractAddress` - address of the contract
+    - `gasFee` - gas fee of the transaction
     - `token` - token symbol
     - `deployer` - address that deployed the contract
   - Label